ZainabAq/startup-kuk/README.md

-# team-project-client-template
+# Team Project: Client Side

-A template for the client-side of team projects.
+This repository will hold the *client side* of your team project.
+The client side of your project runs in the browser.